clap-rs/clap-www/content/post/03_Easy.md

 `clap` is extremely easy and intuitive to use.

-After a quick glance at our [API documentation](https://docs.rs/clap) you'll be up and running in no time! `clap` is intuitive enough that all you may need is a completer engine (such as [racer](https://github.com/phildawes/racer)), it's really that simple!
+In fact, it's so intuitive that all you may need is a completer engine (such as [racer](https://github.com/phildawes/racer)), it's really that simple!
+However, after a quick glance at our [API documentation](https://docs.rs/clap) you'll be up and running, even using advanced features in no time!

-Here's a quick example of an application that provides a single option which requires a value, and *must* be used at runtime.
+Here's a quick example of an application that provides a single option (`--config <file>`) which requires a value, and *must* be used at runtime.
+(Note this simple example even handles automatic help generation, context sensitive errors, and more!)

 ```
 App::new("myapp")